Alabama's 6th congressional district

 Alabama's 6th congressional district is a United States congressional district in Alabama that elects a representative to the United States House of Representatives.
-It is composed of the wealthier portions of Birmingham, nearly all of Jefferson County outside Birmingham, most of Blount County, and the entirety of Bibb, Chilton, Coosa, and Shelby counties.
+It is composed of the wealthier portions of Birmingham, nearly all of Jefferson County outside Birmingham and the entirety of Autauga, Bibb, Chilton, Coosa, Elmore, and Shelby counties.
+It is the richest congressional district in the state of Alabama.

 It is currently represented by Republican Gary Palmer.

 Character

 Once encompassing all of Birmingham and Jefferson County, Alabama's 6th congressional district is now the suburban Birmingham-area district, with nearly all of the urban precincts having been removed since 1992.
 Due to a continual process of redistricting since the 1990s, the 6th district has taken on an increasingly unusual shape (typical of gerrymandered districts); it has included all of Jefferson County except for a long gash where most of Birmingham itself has been drawn into the neighboring majority-black 7th district.

 The demography of the district consists mostly of middle and upper middle-class white-collar white families whose adults work in Birmingham.
 Increasingly, the population of the Birmingham districts has become racially and politically polarized.
-Since the 1990s, most wealthier whites moved from the city to the suburbs, settling in newer housing in nearby Shelby County.
+Since the 1960s, most wealthier whites moved from the city to the suburbs, settling in newer housing in suburban Jefferson County and nearby Shelby County.
 The African American population of the region has remained largely in more urban areas, even as the upper-class live in income-related neighborhoods.
 Since assuming its present configuration in 1993, it has become one of the most Republican districts in the country.
 In 2004 it voted 78% for Republican George W. Bush in the presidential election (in keeping with the current proportion of white majority of its population).
 John McCain swept the district in 2008, taking 75.91% of the vote while Barack Obama received 23.28%.
 The district's Republican bent is no less pronounced at the congressional level.
 Since it assumed its current configuration after the 1990 census, a Democrat has only won as much as 30 percent of the vote twice.

 Birmingham was once the vanguard district for steel production and metalworking in the South, but restructuring of heavy industries hollowed out the economy of the city, taking many jobs with it.
 The economy of the 6th district since the late 20th century has centered on the banking industry (Birmingham is the second-largest banking area in the South) and health care/medical research.
 Voters are socially conservative; however, fiscal conservatism is the most salient feature of this district.